 During these times, when most socialization is happening remotely, new studies point out that a lack of social support can negatively impact one's well-being and lifespan.EcoPic | iStock.com

 It has been two months since local governments issued the stay-at-home order across the U.S. to protect the health of residents by slowing the spread of COVID-19.
 As government and healthcare experts urge citizens to implement social distancing, they also stress the importance of “staying connected while staying away.”

 Socialization is not only crucial to our mental health, but it also impacts us physically.
-A new review study published on May 21 in the journal of Science, revealed how social connections are among the strongest factors in determining health and longevity in social animals.
+A new review study published in the journal of Science, revealed how social connections are among the strongest factors in determining health and longevity in social animals.

 “In both humans and other social animals, measures of social integration and social support have been shown to predict better health and/or longer lifespans,” said co-author Jenny Tung of Duke University in an interview with Inverse.
 Adverse social experiences elicit biological responses that negatively impact animals’ health and shorten their lifespans.